Michel Majerus

-Michel Majerus (June 9, 1967 – November 6, 2002) was a Luxembourgish artist who combined painting with digital media in his work.

-He lived and worked in Berlin until his untimely death in a plane crash in November 2002.
+Michel Majerus (9 June 1967 – 6 November 2002) was a Luxembourgish artist who combined painting with digital media in his work.
+He lived and worked in Berlin until his untimely death in a plane crash on November 2002.

-His work was featured in a number of solo and group exhibitions in Europe and North America, most notably the "Pop Reloaded" exhibition in Los Angeles.

 Early life and education

-Majerus was born in Esch-sur-Alzette, Luxembourg in 1967.
+Majerus was born in Esch-sur-Alzette, Luxembourg, in 1967.
 In 1986, Majerus began to study at the State Academy of Fine Arts Stuttgart, graduating in 1992.